gabriellewald/resume.md/resume.md

 ### <span></span>

 Data Scientist interested in surfacing insights from data.
 Experience creating accessible visualization and predictive models for a wide range of applications.
-Deep interest in the scientific method and the use of technology to generate positive impact, improve services, and discover solutions.
+Deep interest in experimentation, the scientific method and the use of technology to generate positive impact, improve services, and discover solutions.

 ## Education